-Brighstone C.E.
-Aided Primary School has a comprehensive E-Safety policy, which includes use of communications, included social media, which all staff, governors and volunteers must adhere to.
+Brighstone CE Aided Primary School has a comprehensive social media use policy which all staff, governors and volunteers must adhere to.

 Social media websites are being used increasingly to fuel campaigns and complaints against schools, Headteachers, school staff, and in some cases, other parents/pupils.